We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - weight loss

-An overactive thyroid is where the thyroid gland produces too many hormones, interfering with its normal functioning.
-This can cause loose stools or diarrhea.
-Other symptoms can include:
+An overactive thyroid is when the thyroid gland produces too many hormones, interfering with its normal function.

-Chronic pancreatitis is a condition where the inflammation occurs in the pancreas.
-It can impair the proper breakdown of fats, starches, and proteins.
-This can cause loose stools or diarrhea.
+Chronic pancreatitis is an inflammatory condition that affects the pancreas and could impair the proper breakdown of fats, starches, and proteins.

 - abdominal pain